 When you select a new policy, you don’t have to notify your old plan of the change.
 The change will happen automatically on the first day of the new year.

-Medicare Advantage Disenrollment Period
+Medicare Advantage Open Enrollment Period (MA OEP)

-This new enrollment period will happen each year and during this time, recipients can do the following:
+This new enrollment period will happen each year, and during this time, recipients can do the following: